 10 Types of Leaves Infographic AttendanceBot Blog

-9. Sabbatical leave
+8. Sabbatical leave

-Simply put, sabbatical leaves are “a break from work” where employees can pursue interests they have or take time off for physical and mental health reasons.
-Unlike other leaves, sabbaticals are long leave periods, from six months to a year.
-Sabbaticals are commonly taken by employees at educational institutions where professors may want to take a break from their teaching role to do research on their projects.
+Simply put, sabbatical leaves are an “extended break from work” where employees can pursue interests they have or take time off for physical and mental health reasons.
+Unlike other leaves, sabbaticals are intended to cover long leave periods, from six months to a year, and do not typically accrue annually.

-10. Unpaid Leave (or leave without pay)
+10. Unpaid leave (leave without pay)

 Note: Companies with an unlimited leave policy don’t have to define unpaid leaves.
 However, you should be able to track and ensure employees aren’t taking advantage of your policy.